telerik/maui-docs/knowledge-base/chart-line-series-datapoint-markers.md

 }
 ```

-**4.** Subscribe to the `HandlerChanged` event and use the native chart for adding point markers on Android and iOS:
+**4.** Subscribe to the `HandlerChanged` event and use the native Chart to add point markers on Android and iOS:

 ```C#
 public partial class MainPage : ContentPage